initpy/go-book/methods.rst

 A few things about methods:

-- Methods of different recievers are different methods even if they share the name.
+- Methods of different receivers are different methods even if they share the name.
-- A method has access to its reciever fields/data
+- A method has access to its receiver fields/data
 - A method is called with the dot notation like ``struct`` fields.

 So?
 Are methods applicable only for ``struct`` types?
 The anwser is No. In fact,